We’ve all heard of it, and probably think we know what it is; it’s more than simple relaxation massage, but really, what is Swedish Massage?

 A classic Swedish Massage consists of five strokes:

-• effleurage – long flowing strokes performed with open hands.
-Effleurage is means to help induce relaxation, improve circulation, and slow the breathing.
+• effleurage – the long flowing strokes performed with a open hands.
+Effleurage is meant to help induce relaxation, improve circulation, and slow the breathing.
 Typically performed toward the heart.

 • petrissage – kneading, lifting, squeezing stroked using various hand grips.
 The purpose of petrissage is to loosen tight muscle and reduce pain.
 It also is meant to increase local circulation.